 For the gauge and indicator elements, authors can indicate that numbers should be converted from one unit to another.
-This is helpful when your data is in a certain set of units, but you'd like it to display in another set of units without changing your data.
+This is helpful when the data is in a certain set of units, but you want to display it in another set of units without changing it.
 There are many specific use cases for this:

-- Temperature conversions (e.g. degrees Celsius to Fahrenheit)
+- Temperature conversions (for example, degrees Celsius to Fahrenheit)

-- m = the conversion factor (slope) to be applied to x
+- m = conversion factor (slope) to be applied to x

-- b = the offset to be applied (y-axis intercept)
+- b = offset to be applied (y-axis intercept)

-- y = the number that gets displayed in the dashboard
+- y = number that is displayed in the dashboard

-The Value Conversion setting is in the Data tab for the indicator and gauge.
+The Value conversion setting is on the Data tab for the indicator and gauge.
 After you enable Value Conversion, two additional settings appear: Factor and Offset.

-The below table provides some examples of what numbers to enter in the Factor and Offset settings to perform value conversions.
+The following table provides examples of numbers to enter in the Factor and Offset settings to perform value conversions.

 Type of conversion